 AI allows smartphones to perform highly sophisticated functions such as augmented reality (remember Pokémon Go), speech recognition, indoor navigation, and even learning the daily tasks and preferences of an individual to enable digital assistants like Siri and Alexa.

 Customer service chatbots, like CenturyLink’s ‘sales assistant’, speech and voice services for customers where they can explore or buy content by speaking, traffic classification, network optimization and orchestration, and predictive network maintenance, like AT&T’s self-healing and self-learning hardware that’s powered by artificial intelligence are among some AI applications that are used by the leading players and are among the emerging trends in the telecommunication sector.

-IoT can be used for improving the operational efficiency with remote monitoring and management of equipment, IT infrastructure, getting better security with IoT enabled intrusion detection system and protection of remote sites by the telcos.
+IoT can be used for improving operational efficiency with remote monitoring and management of equipment, and IT infrastructure, getting better security with IoT-enabled intrusion detection systems, and protection of remote sites by the telcos.

 In addition, telcos are looking to increase their offerings by partnering with OTT players for delivering content or companies that can help them provide enterprise solutions like

 SD-WAN (software-defined WAN).